-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 Doherty and Combs were even bridesmaids at Milano's 1999 wedding to musician Cinjuna Tate.
 (They divorced 10 months later.)

-But the spell seemingly had worn off by the beginning of season three, with reports of major on-set tension between Doherty and Milano, with no reason ever given for their falling out.
-A popular theory is that Doherty was jealous of Milano's growing popularity.
+But the spell seemingly had worn off by the beginning of season three, with reports of major on-set tension between Doherty and Milano overshadowing the scripted drama.
+While no reason given at the time for their falling out, one theory was that Doherty was jealous of Milano's growing popularity.
 Another is that Doherty was just frustrated with the direction the show was going in and wasn't shy about making her opinion known.
 (Burge reportedly left the show ahead of season three when she became frustrated that storylines were more focused on the sisters' relationships with their love interests than each other.)

+According to Doherty, though, they just didn't vibe.
+As she explained on the Dec.
+11 episode of her podcast, she felt "competitiveness" with Milano and accused the Who's the Boss? star of creating a "weird divide" between her and Combs.

 Things between the on-screen sisters got so bad that they reportedly only spoke when absolutely necessary.
 "There were times when I'd come in and say, 'Good morning, Shannen,' and she didn't say anything to me," Milano admitted.
 "And there were times when she'd come in and say, 'Good morning, Alyssa,' and I wouldn't say anything to her."

-And in May 2001, it was announced that Doherty was out after three years and 66 episodes on Charmed.
-Yep, it was déjà vu all over again for Spelling and Doherty.
+Finally, in May 2001, it was announced that Doherty was out after three years and 66 episodes, déjà vu all over again for Spelling and Doherty.

 "We have had a long and prosperous relationship with Shannen and we didn't want to hold her back from what she wanted to do," Spelling Television said in a statement.
 "We wish her all the best and much continued success."